-Developmental Studies and Financial
+Developmental Studies and Financial Aid

-Aid

-Students must be accepted as regular or provisional to be considered for Pell Grant.
+Students must be accepted as regular or provisional to be considered for the Pell Grant.
 Students accepted as developmental may be considered for HOPE Grant only.
+Developmental courses count in the HOPE maximum hours limits.
 Special admissions students DO NOT qualify for Pell or HOPE.